gocd/docs.go.cd/faq/oauth_overview.md

+---
+description: GoCD implements the OAuth protocol to authorize third party application's (client's) request to access data on the GoCD server.
+keywords: gocd oauth, oauth workflow, oauth client, oauth continuous delivery
+---

 # OAuth Overview

-Go implements the OAuth protocol to authorize third party application's (client's) request to access data on the Go server.
+GoCD implements the OAuth protocol to authorize third party application's (client's) request to access data on the GoCD server.

 ## What is OAuth?